Data analysis and visualisation tools

 Simple linear regressionÂ

-Multiple linear regression (with numerical, categorical, and interaction term modelling)
+Multiple linear regression (with numerical, categorical, and interaction term modelling), including model diagnostics and plots

 Comparing two groups (means and proportions)